iTwin/itwinjs-core/common/api/ecschema-metadata.api.md

 // Warnings were encountered during analysis:
 //
-// src/Validation/ECRules.ts:15:51 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
 // src/Validation/ECRules.ts:40:9 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyClass" which is marked as @beta
-// src/Validation/ECRules.ts:52:9 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyClass" which is marked as @beta
+// src/Validation/ECRules.ts:53:9 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyClass" which is marked as @beta
-// src/Validation/ECRules.ts:64:9 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
+// src/Validation/ECRules.ts:65:3 - (ae-incompatible-release-tags) The symbol "ecDefinition" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta
-// src/Validation/ECRules.ts:68:3 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "Enumeration" which is marked as @beta
+// src/Validation/ECRules.ts:66:9 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
-// src/Validation/ECRules.ts:68:3 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta
+// src/Validation/ECRules.ts:67:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
-// src/Validation/ECRules.ts:68:3 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta
+// src/Validation/ECRules.ts:79:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
-// src/Validation/ECRules.ts:70:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "AnyProperty" which is marked as @beta
+// src/Validation/ECRules.ts:91:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipConstraint" which is marked as @beta
-// src/Validation/ECRules.ts:81:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipConstraint" which is marked as @beta
+// src/Validation/ECRules.ts:103:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipConstraint" which is marked as @beta
-// src/Validation/ECRules.ts:92:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipConstraint" which is marked as @beta
+// src/Validation/ECRules.ts:121:11 - (ae-incompatible-release-tags) The symbol "ecDefinition" is marked as @public, but its signature references "Enumeration" which is marked as @beta
-// src/Validation/ECRules.ts:115:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "EntityClass" which is marked as @beta
+// src/Validation/ECRules.ts:134:11 - (ae-incompatible-release-tags) The symbol "ecDefinition" is marked as @public, but its signature references "EntityClass" which is marked as @beta
+// src/Validation/ECRules.ts:159:11 - (ae-incompatible-release-tags) The symbol "ecDefinition" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta
-// src/Validation/ECRules.ts:162:7 - (ae-incompatible-release-tags) The symbol "__new" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta
+// src/Validation/ECRules.ts:172:11 - (ae-incompatible-release-tags) The symbol "ecDefinition" is marked as @public, but its signature references "RelationshipClass" which is marked as @beta

 // (No @packageDocumentation comment for this package)